linka-cloud/protoc-gen-go-fields/README.md

 *This project is currently in **alpha**.
 The API should be considered unstable and likely to change*

-**protoc-gen-go-fields** is a protoc plugin to generate golang structs containing fields protobuf names.
+**protoc-gen-go-fields** is a protoc plugin to generate golang structs containing fields protobuf names and services methods names.

 NB: Its original purpose was only to test [protoc-gen-star](github.com/lyft/protoc-gen-star).